And of course, the answer is an enthusiastic and unequivocal YES!

 A Visit to Welly-wood, New Zealand

-We started our tour last year in Wellington, which has become known as Welly-wood because of the exploding film production industry there.
+We started our tour in Wellington, which is known as Welly-wood because of the exploding film production industry there.
 Our first stop was at the Weta Cave, a visitors center of sorts for the Weta Workshop, the creative genius behind the costumes and creatures and middle-Earth images of Lord of the Rings.
 FYI – a weta is a bug, kind of like a cricket, so you might see that image on many things throughout New Zealand.

 Our next stop was Mount Victoria, a city-park like setting and the highest point in Wellington.
 The views of the harbor are beautiful, but the trees are what brought Peter Jackson and the film crew here.
 Early in the Fellowship of the Rings, when Frodo, Sam, Merry and Pippin have been run out of the farmer’s fields and then stumble down an embankment into the forest – that’s in Mount Victoria.
 And then the black rider comes riding down the road?
 That’s right here.